webix-hub/docs/data/desktop/htmlform.md

 </html>
 ~~~

-Script part of the document includes the initing code:
+Script part of the document includes the initializing code:

 ~~~js
 webix.ready(function(){